by Larry Magid

 For the most part, those protections have served us well, except in the digital world where most of our information is now stored.
 When it comes to our digital data, law enforcement often has a great deal of flexibility.
 In most U.S. jurisdictions, including California, it is possible to compel someone to turn over digital information without a search warrant or wiretap order.
 In other words, the protections we enjoy for our physical property – including our letters and other papers, does not fully extend to our digital property.
 Why should a drawer of paper correspondence have more protection than a server full of email?

-The California Electronic Communications Privacy Act (CalECPA) would fix that.
-The bill (SB-178), which has been passed by the California Senate and numerous committees with bi-partisan support, “would prohibit a government entity from compelling the production of or access to electronic communication information or electronic device information, as defined, without a search warrant, wiretap order, order for electronic reader records, or subpoena issued pursuant under specified conditions, except for emergency situations.”
+The California Electronic Communications Privacy Act (CalECPA) will fix that.
+The bill (SB-178), which has been passed by the California Senate and Assembly and, on October 8, 2015, was signed into law by California Governor Jerry Brown, “prohibit(s) a government entity from compelling the production of or access to electronic communication information or electronic device information, as defined, without a search warrant, wiretap order, order for electronic reader records, or subpoena issued pursuant under specified conditions, except for emergency situations.”

 Early versions of the bill drew opposition from some in law enforcement, but the bill was amended to provide exceptions for undercover investigations and safeguard all investigations and help prevent destruction with or tampering of evidence.
 The bill has always had an exception for cases where there is danger to life or the physical safety of an individual.